VeSaPa/qa-portfolio/README.md

 Sample bug reports written in a structured format.

 ### Checklists
-Testing checklists used for quick verification of functionality.
+Testing checklists used for quick verification of application functionality.

 ### API Testing
 Basic notes and examples related to API testing.